Timeline: Uber's rough year leads to CEO's resignation

 — June 20: Uber embarks on “180 days of change,” seeking to persuade riders and investors that it is a company with a conscience and a heart.
 The first move was allowing riders the ability to give drivers tips through the Uber app, something that Kalanick had resisted.
 Details of the rest of the plan were not made public.

-— June 21: CEO Travis Kalanick resigns under pressure from investors and the board.
+— June 21: Kalanick resigns under pressure from investors and the board.
 He will stay on as a board member.